FUFUGUA/GorillaLoader/README.md

 GorillaMaintainer released!
 It's an awesome maintainer, VAC-module bypass released!

+!!
+GORILLAINTERNAL DOESN'T WORK ANYMORE IN THE CURRENT RELEASE OF TEAM FORTRESS 2 AND I'M NOT WILLING TO UPDATE IT, BUT I THINK GORILLA MAINTAINER CAN STILL BE USED IN ORDER TO BYPASS THE VAC-MODULE OR JUST FOR INJECTING DLL'S(DYNAMIC LINK LIBRARIES) TO GAMES(IT HAS MANUAL MAP AND NATIVE INJECTION METHODS AVAILABLE. !!

 GorillaInternal released!
 The menu and functions are working great.

 The use of a Directx level 9.0 or higher is required since the menu is rendered on Directx9, so just type in -dxlevel 90 to the Team Fortress 2 launch options in Steam,